 - With

-type: "text", multi-word queries are phrase searches (adjacent, in order).
+type: "text", multi-word queries use token OR matching—documents need not contain the full phrase.
 Try a single-term query first to confirm the document is searchable.
 Terms are case-insensitive and must match exactly after tokenization unless stemming is enabled. - If using filters, ensure the document’s field values match your filter conditions.

 Unexpected search results